Particular/AwsLoanBrokerShowcase/README.md

 ### Running endpoints from the IDE

-If you prefer to start the endpoints from your IDE in order to debug the code, from the `src` folder, using a command prompt, execute the following command to start the required infrastructure:
+If you prefer to start the endpoints from your IDE in order to debug the code, execute the following command from a command prompt in the root directory to start the required infrastructure:

 ```shell
 docker compose --profile infrastructure up -d